 Coaching is a great opportunity to support individuals in their personal and professional satisfaction, while also helping the systems they work within to gain in productivity and cohesion.

 Often, coaches I train and my workshop participants ask about quality training programs.
 One school I know, the Global Coaching Institute (GCI), has a particularly interesting focus derived from their exploration of depth psychology.

 Last summer I traveled to the United States to join their coach training.
-I and my partners at In Movement have decided to offer the intensive GCI program for the first time in Spain, facilitated by the two founders, Vicki Henricks and Rho Sandberg.
+I and my partners at In Movement have decided to offer the intensive GCI program in Spain, facilitated by the two founders, Vicki Henricks and Rho Sandberg.